-Most major OEMs strive to develop strategic partnerships with their key suppliers expecting them to provide an array of integrated services including purchasing, warehousing and assembly.
-The Corporation has been designated as a key supplier by some OEMs and is striving to achieve a higher level of integrated supply with others.
+Most major OEMs develop strategic partnerships with their key suppliers expecting them to provide an array of integrated services including purchasing, warehousing and assembly.
+The Corporation has been designated as a key supplier by certain of its customers and aims to achieve the same status with others.
 In order to achieve key status, the Corporation may need to expand existing capacities or capabilities, however there is no assurance that the Corporation will be able to do so.